 Finance Committee

 The Finance Committee is a subcommittee of the Student Life Board chaired by the SLB Treasurer.
 They assist the Office of Student Life in the management and supervision of ASBCC funds.
 The Finance Committee is tasked with the distribution and allocation of funds to Clubs and Organizations for events and programs.
-They meet roughly every other week to approve proposals.
+They meet every other week to approve proposals.
 All proposals should be submitted through the appropriate online form before the Finance Committee meeting.
-Please plan to virtually send a representative of your club to the virtual meeting where your program proposal will be discussed.
+After preliminary review, should the SLB feel they need more information from the club in order to make an informed vote, please plan to send a representative of your club to the next meeting.
+(The SLB Treasurer will notify you if this is the case.)

 If you ever have questions or concerns, members of the Student Life Board, including their Treasurer, are available for consultation.
 The Student Life Board can be contacted directly at SLB@brookdalecc.edu.
 As always Student Life & Activities is also a great information resource.